 Columbia’s Bugaboo Pant has been a long-time favorite among beginner skiers.
 The price is right at $120, which includes a durable and hardwearing exterior, waterproof lining, and a healthy dose of warmth with its 60-gram synthetic insulation.
 In addition, Columbia incorporates a surprising number of useful features: The adjustable waistband makes it quick and easy to customize the fit (it secures with Velcro), and the hand pockets are nicely sized for storing essentials like a lift pass and keys.
 Totaled up, the Bugaboo Pant is everything a first-timer or occasional skier needs and nothing they don’t.

-The Columbia gives The North Face’s Freedom above a run as our favorite budget ski pant but comes up short in a few key areas.
-First, the Bugaboo is only is critically seam taped, which means that it’s less weather-worthy and can succumb to extended moisture more readily.
-This likely only will be an issue on especially wet snow days, but it’s something to take note of.
-Further, you miss out on zippered vents for dumping heat, and the material quality is a step down and likely won’t hold up as well in the long run as the Freedom.
-That said, for $100 less (comparing the insulated models) and with a similar feature set, it’s hard to knock the Bugaboo’s bang for buck.
+The Bugaboo gives REI's Powderbound above a run as our favorite budget ski pant but comes up short in a few key areas.
+First, the Bugaboo is only critically seam taped, which means that it’s less weather-worthy and can succumb to extended moisture more readily.
+This likely will only be an issue on especially wet snow days, but it’s something to take note of.
+Further, you miss out on zippered vents for dumping heat, and the material quality is a step-down and likely won’t hold up as well in the long run as the Powderbound.
+That said, for $39 less and with a similar feature set, it’s hard to knock the Bugaboo’s bang for the buck.
+Of note: The comparable women's pants are only on version II, but despite the difference in iteration, they are the same pants.

-See the Men's Columbia Bugaboo IV See the Women's Columbia Bugaboo
+See the Men's Columbia Bugaboo V See the Women's Columbia Bugaboo II

 Type: Hardshell